Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 Celebration or milestone

 Anniversaries, promotions, or just a personal win deserve something special.
-The 10th Anniversary line was designed for exactly that, and this Connecticut delivers elegance without being too intense for guests who don't smoke often.
+The 10th Anniversary line was designed for exactly that.

 New or returning smoker